idleberg/vite-plugin-multiserver/README.md

 ## Usage

-Let's start with a very basic example
+Let's start with a basic example where we spin up a server for the main website and a second one for an iFrame embedded by that page.
+The idea is that both are part of the same application.

 ```javascript
 import { defineConfig } from 'vite';